Caspian cobra

-The Caspian cobra (Naja oxiana), also called the Central Asian cobra, ladle snake, Oxus cobra, or Russian cobra, is a species of venomous snake in the family Elapidae.
+The Caspian cobra (Naja oxiana), also called the persian cobra or Russian cobra, is a species of highly venomous snake in the family Elapidae.
 The species is endemic to Central Asia.
-Described by Karl Eichwald in 1831, it was for many years considered a subspecies of the Indian cobra until genetic analysis revealed it to be a distinct species.
+First described by Karl Eichwald, a German physician, in 1831, it was for many years considered to be a subspecies of the Naja naja until genetic analysis revealed it to be a distinct species.

 Taxonomy

-Baltic German naturalist Karl Eichwald described the Caspian cobra originally as Tomyris oxiana in 1831.
+Karl Eichwald, a Baltic German, having been born modern day Saint Petersburg, Russia, who was a physician and naturalist first described the Caspian cobra originally as Tomyris oxiana in 1831.
 Russian naturalist Alexander Strauch placed it in the genus Naja in 1868.
 The generic name naja is a Latinisation of the Sanskrit word nāgá (नाग) meaning "cobra".
 The specific epithet oxiana is derived from the word Ōxus in Latin or Ὦξος (Ôxos) in Greek, and refers to the ancient name of the river Amu Darya which flows along Afghanistan`s northern border separating it from Tajikistan and Uzbekistan before turning northwest into Turkmenistan and flows from there into the southern remnants of the Aral Sea in Central Asia (Transoxiana), where this species occurs.
 For most of the twentieth century, all Asiatic cobras were considered to be subspecies of the Indian cobra (Naja naja); during this period, the subspecific names N. naja oxiana and N. naja caeca were applied to plain-scaled populations of N. naja from the north of India as well as populations corresponding to the Caspian cobra.
 Highly variable coloration and size within individual species made classification difficult until the advent of genetic analysis.

 A mitochondrial DNA study of Asiatic cobras in the subgenus Naja showed the Caspian cobra diverged from a lineage that gave rise to the monocled cobra (Naja kaouthia) and the Andaman cobra (Naja sagittifera) around 3.21 million years ago.
 The species itself appears to be genetically homogeneous despite population separation caused by the Hindu Kush mountains; this suggests a recent rapid range expansion.